 Forget about Roja Dove Vetiver Pour Homme and Frederic Malle Vetiver Extraordinaire.
 This is better.
 Too bad that full-bodied vetiver note here will not be for everyone.
 It can be a challenging note.

 The rich and intoxicating dry down is a pleasure to all senses.
 The burning vetiver remains the most dominant note of the composition that remains strong for at least good 6 hours at least.

 One thing that bothered me from the original Eau Sauvage Parfum 2012 was the myrrh note that kept going and going.

-The only thing that you have to ask yourself is if this perfume is for you, and can you handle it.
+The only thing that you have to ask yourself is if this perfume is for you, and if can you handle it.
 The whole composition is classic, and there is no way to run from this fact.

 It will wear you, instead of your wearing it, in case you are not ready for something of this kind of nature.
-If I was the one who decides for you, I would have to say that no matter if you are looking for an expensive-smelling perfume for you, your dad, or even grandad, you cannot go wrong with the Eau Sauvage line.
+If I was the one who decides for you, I would have to say that no matter if you are looking for an expensive-smelling perfume for you, your dad, or even your grandad, you cannot go wrong with the Eau Sauvage line.

-To some fragrances, you will go nose-blind, but not with this one.
+With some fragrances, you will go nose-blind, but not with this one.
 The projection, while not going all across the other side of the room like it was with its predecessor, it is more powerful than you will estimate.

-So, do not go trigger happy with this one.
+So, do not go trigger-happy with this one.
 Every time I wore it, I got anywhere from 8 hours up to 12, no matter if it was hot or cold outside.
 For an Eau de Parfum, it has an A+ performance.

 Target audience and compliment factor